-The representative of graduate studies is a professor or professional who represents the Director of Graduate Studies in the oral examination of the dissertation, thesis, or project report.
-This person cannot belong to the same department or same program of study as the student's, and could include any qualified member from the community, and is appointed by the Director of Graduate Studies.
+The representative of graduate studies is a professor or professional who is appointed by, and represents, the Director of Graduate Studies in the oral examination of the dissertation, thesis, or project report.
+The representative of the OGS cannot belong to the same department or the same program of study of the student who is under examination.
 The representative oversees the examination of the dissertation, thesis, or project report and ensures that it takes place according to regulations.
-The representative participates in the administration, evaluation and decisions concerning the exam, and makes corrections and changes to improve the final document.
+The representative participates in the administration, evaluation and concerning the exam, and makes corrections and changes to improve the final document.